Anshu-ros/InwoTech/README.md

 # InwoTech
-I, in the world of technology.
+Me, in the world of technology.